gabegm/gabriel/content/posts/I-Don't-Like-Data-Science-Competitions.md

 ## Competitions do not help you understand your model

 The ultimate goal of a competition is to obtain the highest accuracy where even a fraction could make a difference, all under time contrained conditions.
-This does not encourage you to take the time to understand the data, it is imperfections, and train a model which is robust to adversarial examples.
+This does not encourage you to take the time to understand the data, its imperfections, and train a model which is robust to adversarial examples.
 Instead you are incentivised to try anything which will edge you forward even slightly, not matter the cost.
 This encourages the use of black box models, leaving you unable to understand what your model is learning from your data.

 ![alt text](/images/data-science.jpg "Logo Title Text 1")